huynhicode/design-system-guide/docs/design-system-guide/roadmap-for-engineering.md

 - Select a few components to build: choose components that are more commonly used (e.g. buttons).
 - Decide between a component library or custom component library: start with a component library or create one from scratch.
 - Framework: choose a framework for the component library (e.g. React, Angular, Vue, etc.).
+- Explore: building with web components (can be used without a framework and is also framework agnostic).
 - Distribution: how will the component code be shared (e.g. NPM).
 - Development lifecycle: what is the process from build to release.